 The council started consultation activity on the Hillsborough Forest development in 2016.
 This included:

 The results showed very strong support for upgrading the existing footpaths, strong support for increased car parking and very strong support for general recreation activities - including a children’s play area.
-These results were published in a consultation summary document and were used to develop plans for phase one as detailed above.
-The first design concept of phase one was publicised on the council website and social media sites in February 2017, and council agreed the Outline Business Case in summer 2017.
+These results were published in a consultation summary document and were used to develop plans for phase 1 as detailed above.
+The first design concept of phase 1 was publicised on the council website and social media sites in February 2017, and council agreed the outline business case in summer 2017.

 We’re working with the Northern Ireland Environment Agency, the Woodland Trust, DAERA Forest Service and Dfl Rivers to protect wildlife within the forest.
 We’ve completed an Arboricultural Survey, a Bat Roost Potential Survey and a Flood Risk Assessment and complied with all statutory regulations in order to protect the forest’s natural habitats.

 There are no plans to incorporate a mountain bike trail in the forest.
 The compactness and the terrain of the forest does not lend itself well to this type of activity.
 Adult bikes are not permitted in the forest and this will remain the case for now.

 Lisburn Castlereagh City Council recently signed a lease agreement with Forest Service for the area around the lake.
 The rest of the forest remains under the management and control of Forest Service albeit that the Council can use this area for events with prior permission.

 The boundary wall on the Ballynahinch Road and the two access gates remain within the remit of Forest Service.
 The Council have received the following statement from the Forest Service in relation to this gate:-